Table of Contents

 That isn’t happening because those people don’t have the willpower to get better or a willingness to be sober.
 It’s happening at least in part because of how severe and uncomfortable, even dangerous, withdrawing from opioids can be.

-You can safely withdraw from Fentanyl, often with medical help to make sure your symptoms are controlled, and you have what you need to be safe, but it’s important to understand how serious withdrawal can be.
+You can safely withdraw from fentanyl, often with medical help to make sure your symptoms are controlled, and you have what you need to be safe, but it’s important to understand how serious withdrawal can be.

-In this article we’ll talk about the signs of Fentanyl withdrawal, common side effects from withdrawal, a typical Fentanyl withdrawal timeline, and why you should always seek help if you’re planning to stop taking fentanyl.
+In this article we’ll talk about the signs of fentanyl withdrawal, common side effects from withdrawal, a typical fentanyl withdrawal timeline, and why you should always seek help if you’re planning to stop taking fentanyl.

-What Are Some Signs Of Fentanyl Withdrawal?
+What Are Some Signs Of fentanyl Withdrawal?
 Side-Effects Of Withdrawal

-Fentanyl works largely the same as other opioid medications, it’s just much stronger than most of those medications.
+fentanyl works largely the same as other opioid medications, it’s just much stronger than most of those medications.

 That means that the side effects and symptoms of fentanyl withdrawal are largely similar to other opioid withdrawals.
 Those symptoms include: